silinternational/ui-components/README.md

 ## Sveltekit

-Using this library in [Sveltekit](https://github.com/sveltejs/kit) is experimental (as of writing this Sveltekit is still in beta).
+Using this library in [Sveltekit](https://github.com/sveltejs/kit) is experimental (as of writing this Sveltekit is in release candidate phase).
 You may get lots of source map source warnings as referenced [here](https://github.com/vitejs/vite/issues/2892) and it may take several seconds and/or refreshes for your app to start with `npm run dev`.
 Building and previewing your build should run smoothly.
 Below are a number of references that may be relevant to your experience:

 https://kit.svelte.dev/faq#packages